lancewilhelm/retroboard/web/README.md

 ### Updating Running App

 If an app is already running, modify its configuration and click "Update Config" to apply changes **smoothly without restarting the app**.
 The interface intelligently uses the `/api/config` endpoint to update settings on-the-fly, preventing any jarring visual interruption.
+Updates are confirmed instantly via WebSocket.

-**Refresh Config:** Click the "🔄 Refresh" button to reload the current configuration from the server.
+**Refresh State:** Click the "🔄 Refresh" button to request the complete current state from the server via WebSocket.
 This is useful if:
-- You switched apps via the API/curl and want to see the server's config
+- You want to ensure you have the latest state
-- You want to reset your local changes to match what's running
+- You suspect a WebSocket update may have been missed
-- Another user changed the config
+- Multiple users are controlling the display

+Note: With WebSocket, manual refresh is rarely needed as updates arrive automatically in real-time.

 ### Stopping Apps